ryrob30/mobile-services.en/help/android/c-marketing-cloud/mc-methods.md

 description: Here are the Experience Cloud ID methods that are provided by the Android library.
 keywords: android;library;mobile;sdk
 seo-description: Here are the Experience Cloud ID methods that are provided by the Android library.
-seo-title: Experience Cloud ID Service methods
+seo-title: Adobe Experience Platform Identity Service methods
 solution: Marketing Cloud,Analytics
-title: Experience Cloud ID Service methods
+title: Adobe Experience Platform Identity Service methods
 topic: Developer and implementation
 uuid: c5107a7e-273b-4f71-8738-4c603479b24c
 ---

-# Experience Cloud ID Service methods{#experience-cloud-id-service-methods}
+# Adobe Experience Platform Identity Service methods{#experience-cloud-id-service-methods}

 Here are the Experience Cloud ID methods that are provided by the Android library.

-The SDK currently supports multiple [!DNL Adobe Experience Cloud Solutions], including Analytics, Target, Audience Manager, and the Experience Cloud ID Service.
+The SDK currently supports multiple [!DNL Adobe Experience Cloud Solutions], including Analytics, Target, Audience Manager, and the Adobe Experience Platform Identity Service.

 Methods are prefixed according to the solution.
 For example, Experience Cloud ID methods are prefixed with `visitor`.
 For more information, see [Experience Cloud ID Configuration](/help/android/c-marketing-cloud/mcvid.md).